odoo/odoo/addons/website_blog/README.md

 Engage With Your Visitors
 -------------------------

-The integrated live chat feature allows you to start chatting in real time with your visitors to get feedback on your recent posts or get ideas to write new posts.
+The integrated website live chat feature allows you to start chatting in real time with your visitors to get feedback on your recent posts or get ideas to write new posts.